 Zoom which has enabled remote study and the recording of lectures.

-Projector screens which enable you to deliver using technology, this is key for those working in educational institutions who deliver using such resources.
+Projector screens enable one to deliver using technology, this is key for those working in educational institutions who deliver using such resources.

 PPE and cleaning products, this ensures the safety of all and that the study environment is clean.